sidxz/quick_firewall/README.md

   action :install
 end
 ```
-This would keep the ssh port 22 open as an default action.
+This would keep the ssh port 22 open as a default action.
 To preven this set
 `default['quick_firewall']['open_ssh'] = false`

-### Oppening a port
+### Opening a port
 The most basic way to open port 80 would be
 ```
 firewall_open_port '80' do